-From this week forward we’ll be putting a new well-being related post up onto the blog on a weekly basis.
+From this week forward we’ll be putting a new well-being related post up onto the blog on a regular basis.
 It will be a mix of voices including different Redbubble artists, people from other fields, people who work within Redbubble, and more often than not will include me.

 So I thought that I would take this opportunity to let you know who I am, and why I’m here.